lyoshenka/grinfit/_posts/2014-11-02-molar-bears-mosh.md

 - drinking tea on the sideline
 - recruiting for the team turned out awesome
 - everyone was very positive, had a lot of fun and partied pretty hard (though separately). need to have unified party next time.
-- every team except Trey’s played pick-6
+- every team except Trey's played pick-6
 - the rollers-are-live rule was fantastic in strong wind
 - my wind throws have gotten better, and my throwing turns came more from lazy throws
-- we beat Trey’s team on universe
+- we beat Trey's team on universe
 - jeremy skied 3 guys in the endzone while wearing fairy wings
 - jeremy dropped a hand-on-hip hammer for an upwind break in the finals
 - papa owes me a buffalo